-To get your motorcycle onto your trailer safely, motorcycle experts recommend two things: a flat surface and a willing friend.
+To get your motorcycle onto your trailer safely, motorbike experts recommend two things: a flat surface and a willing friend.

-If you are using a ramp, it must be secure.
+If you are using a ramp, it must be safe.
 If it slips, your journey may be over before it starts!
-To secure your ride you’ll need ratchet straps; one of these can secure the ramp too.
+To secure your ride you’ll need ratchet straps; one of these can keep safe the ramp too.
 Loop one end around the top of the ramp and tie the other to a hook at the front of the trailer.
 This will stop the ramp from slipping.
 Tighten the ratchet and you’ll have nothing to fear as you load the motorcycle on board.

 Then release the strap and stow the ramp.
 You’ll be needing those ratchet straps for the final stage.

 To test if they are tight enough, kick up the kickstand.
-If the bike can now stand on its own, the motorcycle is secure.
+If the bike can now stand on its own, the bike is secure.